jgraichen/salt-tower/README.md

 Each tower data file is passed the current processed pillars.
 They can therefore access previously defined values.
 Data files can include other files that are all merged together.

-Salt Tower is designed to completely replace the usual pillar repository or can be utilized beside the usual pillar e.g. to bootstrap a salt master itself.
+Salt Tower is designed to completely replace the usual pillar repository or can be utilized beside salts own pillar e.g. to bootstrap a salt master itself.

 ## Installation